 Terms like underpinning are thrown about in the construction industry, but it’s not always easy to be clear what they really mean.
-So what exactly is underpinning, and what implications does it have if you need to have your home underpinned?
+So what exactly is underpinning, what are underpinning foundation methods and what implications does it have if you need to have your home underpinned?

 What Is Underpinning?

 Underpinning simply means strengthening the foundations of an existing building.
 This is usually because there’s subsidence underneath, caused by weak or saturated soil or cavities such as old mine-workings.
 Some causes of subsidence, like tree roots interfering with the foundations, can be dealt with simply, but often underpinning will be required.